Table of contents

 Also, the free version of Similar Web offers traffic overview:

-On the basis of traffic source, you can see the differences between you and your competitor.
-If you see that your competitor performs well in organic traffic (Search in Similar Web), you can concentrate your efforts on social traffic.
+On the basis of traffic source, you can see the differences between you and your competitors.
+For example, if you see that your competitor performs well in organic traffic, you can concentrate your efforts on social traffic.

 By addressing your audience’s needs and creating highly shareable content.

-At the same time, it’ll boost your referral traffic and build your expert authority.
-It’ll also improve your SEO reputation as Google bot likes engaging content and boosts its performance.
+At the same time, it’ll boost your referral traffic, grow brand awareness, and build your expert authority.
+In the long run, it’ll also improve your SEO reputation as Google bot likes content that engages readers.

 The pro version of Similar Web offers much more in competitor analysis:

 - Mobile apps

 You say SEO tools, you think SEMrush.